-Under new ownership—the same person who currently owns her and has her for sale—the sailing yacht was rechristened William Tai and underwent a refit back at Royal Huisman, completed in 2010.
-This video reveals the pride with which William Tai’s owner and crew have kept her, from her blue hull to her airy interior.
+The same person who currently owns her and has her for sale rechristened her William Tai.
+Additionally, he took her back to Royal Huisman for a refit, completed in 2010.
+This video reveals the pride with which her owner and crew have kept her, from her blue hull to her airy interior.
 But, best of all, there’s plenty of footage of William Tai in her element, out on the open water.

 Leave a Reply